anirudhgray/go-bookstore/README.md

 ### 12. Reviews:
 Users can only review a book that they have bought (ie, which is in their library).
 Reviews have a comment, and a rating (which is used to calc avg rating for the book).
 ### 12. Logging with Retention (Rotating Log)
-Currently logging to a local logfile.
+Currently logging to a local rotating logfile.
+Logs are persisted on prod by mounting a docker volume for them (app_logs).
 ### 13. Reverse Proxy on prod using nginx.
 # Recommendation Engine
 I will be implementing a simple collaborative filtering based recommendations engine.
 Ref: https://www.toptal.com/algorithms/predicting-likes-inside-a-simple-recommendation-engine